HIPAA readiness overview

 - You must appropriately configure your HIPAA-enabled Account and New Relic Services as described in New Relic's BAA and Documentation.
 You must have a current and valid subscription to our Enterprise edition with the Data Plus option, or have an alternative New Relic-approved subscription.

-- Your New Relic account representative must confirm your HIPAA-enabled Account is set up and ready before sending any PHI to such HIPAA-enabled Account.
+- Your New Relic account representative must confirm in writing that your HIPAA-enabled Account is set up and ready before you send any PHI to such HIPAA-enabled Account.

 - You must select the U.S. data region for all your HIPAA-enabled Accounts.
 Accounts in different geographical regions are ineligible for HIPAA-enabled Accounts.

 - You must use TLS 1.2 to encrypt data in transit when using New Relic Browser.